Thornton Dale C of E Primary School

 Our Intent

-• Our approach to teaching Writing is grounded in the three elements of our school vision: relationships, an innovative approach to teaching and having the highest expectations.
+• Our approach to teaching Writing is grounded in the three elements of our school vision: relationships, a personalised approach which meets the needs of all our children to teaching and having the highest expectations.

 • Our aim is to inspire and challenge our children, through a safe and happy learning environment, to achieve excellent standards in writing, including all aspects of the National Curriculum objectives for writing.